amytai/cinterrupts-osdi/README.md

 At the end of this document, we describe how to compile and install the evaluation environment, should the evaluator choose to do so.
-However, due to needing the cinterrupts custom kernel, we have set up an environment for the evalutors on our machines.
+However, due to needing the cinterrupts custom kernel, we have set up an environment for the evaluators on our machine.

 #### Accessing the evaluation environment
-TODO: information on how to access the machines.
+Please contact authors how to access the setup with installed hardware and preconfigured building environment.

 ### Content of the repository
 * `linux-kernel` directory with Linux kernel sources and cinterrupts patch
 * `linux-kernel/cinterrupts-01-basis.patch` device emulation and nvme driver
 * `linux-kernel/cinterrupts-02-rocks-addon.patch` addition for multi queue support for rocksdb and other macrobenchmarks
-* `linux-kernel/linux-kernel-5.0.0-16.17.tgz-part-a[abcd]` splitted archive of the Linux vanilla kernel ver 5.0.0-16.17
+* `linux-kernel/linux-kernel-5.0.0-16.17.tgz-part-a[abcd]` split archive of the Linux vanilla kernel ver 5.0.0-16.17
 * `linux-kernel/config-file` config file used for our kernel compilation
 * `build-kernel.sh` script to extract Linux kernels source, apply the cinterrupts patch and compile the kernel
 * `fio` directory with fio 3.13 sources and cinterrupt patch for fio